Mokotów Prison Massacre: Massacre

-The SS soldier entered the prison in the afternoon.
+The SS soldiers entered the prison in the afternoon.
 They wrote down the exact status of all the cells, and then from the two investigative wards on the ground floor they took out about 60 men, who were ordered to dig three ditches, about 25-30 meters long, and about 2 meters wide and deep[4][10].
 The first ditch was dug along the walls of pavilion X on the laundry side, the second one in the walking square on the side of Niepodległości Avenue, and the third one in the walking square on the side of Kazimierzowska Street.
 German soldiers were drinking vodka during the digging.
 After the work was finished, all the diggers were shot.

 The Germans then proceeded to eliminate the remaining prisoners.
 The pensioners were taken out of their cells, led over excavated pits and murdered with a shot in the back of their heads.
 The first to be executed were prisoners from wards 1 and 2 (the so-called investigative wards), among them several boys aged from 12 to 14.
 Then the patients of the Chamber of the Sick were murdered.
 Later, the SS began to empty wards: 8 (recidivists), 10 (prisoners with high sentences), 11, 3, and 5 one by one.
 The mass graves were quickly filled and the SS-men were forced to execute some prisoners outside the prison (on the other side of Rakowiecka Street).
 During the several-hour massacre, more than 600 residents of the Mokotów prison were murdered.

-“I heard that the SS was approaching my cell and then I hid under the bed (...)
-SS-man lifted up the bed, started kicking me with his legs and led me out (...)
+According to the testimony of Antoni Józef Porzygowski,I heard that the SS was approaching my cell and then I hid under the bed [...]
+SS-man lifted up the bed, started kicking me with his legs and led me out [...]
 I was led one by one to the pit near the boiler room on the walking square from Niepodległości Avenue side.
 SS-man ordered me to turn my face down, shot and kicked down.
 The bullet passed behind my ear [I heard the swish] and I fell face to face with the corpses.
 I heard shots of executions and the killing of the injured when someone moved.
 At one point, unable to bear the burden of corpses, I decided to stand up and end my life.
 I was sure that the SS men would shoot me as soon as I got up.
 I looked up and saw that there was no one above me.
-It was difficult for me to get out of the corpses” - the testimony of Antoni Józef Porzygowski.
+It was difficult for me to get out of the corpses.